 Objectives, results and activities

-The overall goal of the LoCAL-Bhutan initiative is improved resilience of local government to climate change as a result of increased access to climate change adaptation financing through performance-based climate resilience grants (PBCRGs).
+The overall goal of the LoCAL-Bhutan initiative is to improve the resilience of local governments to climate change by increased access to climate change adaptation financing through performance-based climate resilience grants (PBCRGs).
 The programme’s core objectives are to ensure that dzongkhags and gewogs can accomplish the following:

 Adaptation measures and investments

 Since 2012, a total of 104 small-scale investments have been realized in the six dzongkhags targeted with PBCRGs.
 Among the core adaptation priorities financed are the following:

 Number of districts (Dzongkhags) : 20

 Phase I : 2011 – 2014 (USD 620 000)